On Signed Network Games with Binary Actions: Model

-\begin{definition} The \emph{signed network coordination (SNC) game} with \emph{binary actions} on a network $\mc G=(\mc V,\mc E,W)$ with external field $h$ in $\R^{\mc V}$ is the strategic game with player set $\mc V$, whereby every player $i$ in $\mc V$ has action set $\mc A=\{\pm1\}$ and utility function $u_i: \mc X\rightarrow \R$ given by \be u_i(x)=u_i(x_i,x_{-i})=h_ix_i+ x_i\sum_{j\in\mc V}W_{ij}x_j\,,\ee for every strategy profile $x$, where $\mc X=\mc A^\mc V$ denotes the set of strategy profiles of all players and $x_{-i}$ in $\mc X_{-i}=\mc A^{\mc V\setminus\{i\}}$ stands for the strategy profile of all players except for player $i$. \end{definition} We now provide an interpretation of the SNC games introduced above.
+\tcb{We model the strategic interaction as a binary-action game on a signed network, where each player’s utility is the sum of two parts: an intrinsic bias toward one of the two actions and a network interaction term determined by the signed influence of neighboring players.
+The resulting utility function extends standard network coordination and anti-coordination games by allowing both positive and negative interactions as well as heterogeneous thresholds.
+Given a network $\mc G=(\mc V,\mc E,W)$, we associate to each node $i$ in $\mc V$ a scalar value $h_i$ in $\mathbb{R}$, representing the intrinsic bias of player $i$, and stack all such values in a vector $h$ in $\mathbb{R}^{\mc V}$, to be referred as the \emph{external field}.} \begin{definition} The {\black \emph{signed network game (SNG) }} with \emph{binary actions} on a network $\mc G=(\mc V,\mc E,W)$ with external field $h$ in $\R^{\mc V}$ is the strategic game with player set $\mc V$, whereby every player $i$ in $\mc V$ has action set $\mc A=\{\pm1\}$ and utility function $u_i: \mc X\rightarrow \R$ given by \be u_i(x)=u_i(x_i,x_{-i})=h_ix_i+ x_i\sum_{j\in\mc V}W_{ij}x_j\,,\ee for every \tcb{action profile} $x$, where $\mc X=\mc A^\mc V$ denotes the set of \tcb{action profile}s of all players and $x_{-i}$ in $\mc X_{-i}=\mc A^{\mc V\setminus\{i\}}$ stands for the \tcb{action profile} of all players except for player $i$. \end{definition} We now provide an interpretation of the {\black SNG}s introduced above.
 The utility function \eqref{eq:ut} is the sum of two terms.
-The first addend in the right-hand side of \eqref{eq:ut} is a standalone term $h_ix_i $ (i.e., a term that depends only on the action of player $i$) that models the bias of player $i$ towards one of the two possible actions depending on the sign of the preference term $h_i$: if $h_i>0$ (respectively, $h_i<0$), then player $i$ has a bias towards action $+1$ ($-1$), in that, in the absence of the network (i.e., if $W=0$) this action would provide a utility that is $2h_i$ larger than its alternative $-1$ ($+1$); if $h_i=0$, then no bias is present in that both actions $+1$ and $-1$ would reward player $i$ with the same utility in the absence of the network.
+The first addend in the right-hand side of \eqref{eq:ut} is a standalone term $h_ix_i $ (i.e., a term that depends only on the action of player $i$) that models the bias of player $i$ towards one of the two possible actions depending on the sign of the preference term $h_i$: if $h_i>0$ (respectively, $h_i<0$), then player $i$ has a bias towards action $+1$ ($-1$), in that, in the absence of the network (i.e., if $W=0$) this action would provide a utility that is $2h_i$ larger that its alternative $-1$ ($+1$); if $h_i=0$, then no bias is present in that both actions $+1$ and $-1$ would reward player $i$ with the same utility in the absence of the network.
 The second addend in the right-hand side of \eqref{eq:ut} is the aggregate of pairwise interaction terms $x_iW_{ij}x_j$, each of which can be interpreted as the utility of player $i$ in a two-player game with player $j$.
 Notice that, while the sum index $j$ in the right-hand side of \eqref{eq:ut} formally runs over all players $j$ in $\mc V$, the sum is effectively only over players $j$ such that $W_{ij}\ne0$, i.e., out-neighbors of player $i$ in the network $\mc G$.
-Observe that a SNC game with binary actions is an instance of a polymatrix or pairwise-separable game \cite{Yanovskaya:1968,Arditti.Como.Fagnani:2024}.
+Observe that a {\black SNG} with binary actions is an instance of a polymatrix or pairwise-separable game \cite{Yanovskaya:1968,Arditti.Como.Fagnani:2024}.